SaurabhKharivale/conky-rings/readme.md

     > Note: If you clone the repo into directory other than `~/.conky/conky_rings` then you will need to also update the path inside `.conkyrc` file.

+2. Install fonts included inside the repo (optional)

-2. Load the scrpit through conky manager
+3. Load the scrpit through conky manager

 ### Screenshot